pachyderm/docs/content/latest/deploy-manage/manage/deploy-s3gateway-sidecar.md

 ## About

 Pachyderm's S3-protocol-enabled pipelines run a separate S3 gateway instance in a sidecar container within the pipeline-worker pod.
-Using this approach enables maintaining data provenance since the external code (e.g., within a Kubeflow pod) is executed in (and associated with) a Pachyderm job.
+Using this approach enables maintaining data provenance since the external code (e.g., within a Kubeflow pod) is executed in (and associated with) a MLDM job.

 When enabled, input and output repositories are exposed as S3 Buckets via the S3 gateway sidecar instance.